PetterEckerbom/HumidityControl/README.md

 #### TODO:

 Email warning system once humidity falls below a certain level.
-Since the device is mostly used as a monitor system when I am home I usully manually add humidity, only turning the self fogger on when not home for an extended period of time.
-When I am home it would be nice if it would email me reminders when my frogs needed new water, it could also email me warning once it got too warm or cold in the terrarium since it also tracks that.
+Since the device is mostly used as a monitor system when I am home I usually manually add humidity, only turning the auto-fogger on when not home for an extended period of time.
+When I am home it would be nice if it would email me reminders when my frogs needed new water.
+This could also be used to notify me if the fogger ran out of water